simulation-lab/rmout/README.md

 # rmout

 rmout is a tool for throwing unnecessary files in a directory into the trash.
-Create a list of file extensions to be deleted in the home directory and current directory in advance with the name ".rmoutrc".

 [![PyPI Version](https://img.shields.io/pypi/v/rmout.svg??style=flat)](https://pypi.org/project/rmout/)
 ![GitHub Actions](https://github.com/simulation-lab/rmout/workflows/GitHub%20Actions/badge.svg)